-The resident workers in the City of Port Adelaide Enfield have a higher proportion of people using public transport to get to work than South Australia.
+Within the City of Port Adelaide Enfield, there is a higher proportion of resident All industries workers using public transport to get to work than the South Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the City of Port Adelaide Enfield's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and